Occupational Therapy in Sydney

 Who Is This Service For?

-This service is for parents and caregivers who are looking for occupational therapy for their child or adolescent in Sydney and want to understand what support is available locally.
+This service is for people of all ages who are looking for occupational therapy support in Sydney and want to better understand the options available to them.

-Families contact us at different points.
-Some are seeking ongoing occupational therapy support, while others are looking for an occupational therapy assessment to better understand their child’s needs or support options.
-Services may be accessed privately or through the NDIS, depending on individual circumstances.
+People contact us at different stages of life and for different reasons.
+Some are seeking ongoing occupational therapy to build skills, improve independence, or manage daily challenges.
+Others are looking for an occupational therapy assessment to better understand their needs and identify practical support strategies.
 If you are unsure where to start, this page is designed to help guide you to the most relevant next step.

 Explore occupational therapy options in Sydney